Skip to content

 Think of it like planning a picnic – be mindful of the type of food you bring along so that everyone stays healthy and happy throughout the journey.

 It’s worth noting that Greyhound doesn’t permit hot foods onboard its coaches due to safety reasons.
-This means no coffee makers or portable stoves allowed on the bus.
+This means no coffee makers or portable stoves are allowed on the bus.
 However, you can always pack cold drinks and pre-packaged foods like sandwiches, salads, and wraps that don’t require heating.